AlfredA93/pf-api/README.md

 Filters - We need filters for the following:
 - Posts filtered by bookmark and bookmark owner (for saved page)
-- Posts filtered by title, travel, content and owner (for search bar)
+- Posts filtered by title, travel and owner (for search bar)
 - Posts filtered by owner (for profile page)
 - Posts filtered by following (for feed page)